pagetitle

 Management of Suspended and Closed Mines

 Mitsui Kinzoku continues environmental management of suspended and closed mines, in accordance with the Mine Safety Act, and applicable laws and regulations.
-Contact of rainwater with waste rock and metal containing rocks may generate acid water containing heavy metals.
-In order to manage acid water and to prevent mine pollution, we conduct inspection tours and the checking of managed site, water quality monitoring in neighboring areas, and water purification by acidic water treatment equipment.
+Contact of rainwater with metal containing rock generates acid water containing heavy metals.
+In order to manage acid water and to prevent mine pollution, we conduct inspection tours and the checking of managed site, water quality monitoring in neighboring areas, and water purification by acid water treatment equipment.

 Management of suspended and closed mines

-We patrol suspended and closed mines on a regular basis to confirm that there is no hazardous spots, such as new caved-in hole in which people may fall.
+We patrol suspended and closed mines on a regular basis to confirm that there are no hazardous spots, such as new caved-in hole in which people may fall.

 Water Management

-A 24-hour monitoring system of mine drainage water is put into place, thus it is consistently ascertained that the pH level of the water released into the river is within the range of effluent standards.
+A 24-hour monitoring system of mine drainage water is put into place, thus it is consistently ascertained that the pH level and flow rate of the water released into the river is within the range of effluent standards.

 Water management

 The neutralization plant of Huanzala.
-After neutralization, the supernatant water is discharged into the river with pH level within the range of effluent standards and the sediment is stored in the tailings dam.
-The processing capacity of the plant is 18 m3 / min.
+After neutralization, the supernatant water is discharged into the river with pH level and heavy metal content within the range of effluent standards and the sediment is stored in the tailings dam.
+The processing capacity of the plant is 15 m3 / min.

 Tailings Dams Management